 Cold isn’t the only thing that characterizes Japanese winters.
 The food seems to get even more delicious during this time.

 This is especially true for hot pot, which I mentioned earlier.
 This warm soup is made with an assortment of meats, fish and vegetables in the wintertime.
 And it just hits different when the cold nips at your extremities in the outside world.

 Here’s a list of words that can help you warm up the conversation during winter:

 Phew, that’s a lot!
 To help you remember these words, I recommend learning them in context.
 This means reading, watching, hearing and speaking them in natural context as often as you can.

-You can do all four on FluentU, where short authentic videos like movie clips, music videos and commercials present plenty of chances to interact with new vocabulary words in a natural environment.
+You can do all four on FluentU, where short Japanese videos present plenty of chances to interact with new vocabulary words in a natural environment.

 Now, you’ll have the words and phrases you need to start a discussion about the current season with any Japanese speaker!